5 Reasons to Talk to Your Teen About Porn

 • Low-Self Esteem

-• Isolation
+• Unhealthy Isolation

-• Irritability
+• Irritability and Anger Management Problems

 REASON #2: Not talking about porn might leave the teen more susceptible to becoming addicted to it or have misinformed expectations about sexual intimacy.

 Building a trusting relationship with your child is of utmost importance for their physical, spiritual, emotional, and psychological well being.
-Trust is safety, and being able to talk about awkward things increases feelings of safety for your child.
+Trust is safety, and emotional safety is the necessary condition for mental health and well being.
+So, being able to navigate “awkward things” like sex and sexuality broadens the capacity for safety and thus health for your child.
 However, just as it is with other threats to a teens safety, we parents cannot control their exposure to dangers completelyBUT we can let them know: 1) where danger exists, 2) where they can turn when feeling in danger, and 3) where they can go if they get damaged by that which is dangerous.
 Unprocessed emotional reactions to porn are dangerous.
+If you are lost as to where to start with conversations of sex and sexuality, begin simple and developmentally approachable — healthy behaviors and etiquette for friendship, then move more and more intimate in terms of etiquette referring back always to shallower forms of the relational context like acquaintances [social politeness].
+All intimacy is built upon the initial layers of social politeness, honesty, trust, patience, humility, and consent.
+Consent being important at every stage of relational engagement and only becoming more important the more intimate a relationship dynamic gets.

 REASON #4: Talking about sex and expectations regarding intimacy will increase the likelihood of them having healthy relationships in the future.